skupperproject/refdog/terminology.md

 ~~~

 To create a link, the site that is to be the target of the link must
 have a point of ingress, so it can accept a TCP connection.
-In the
-case of Kubernetes clusters, there are many different kinds of
-ingress.

 ~~~
 +-----------------------------------+